A full-scale inauguration, from leisure to spectacle

 | Capacity | 9 indoor courts in total (7 padel + 2 pickleball), enough to limit the “fully booked at 6 PM” effect. |

-| Central court | A featured court for entertainment, tournaments, and high-stakes matches. |
+| Center court | A court highlighted for entertainment, tournaments, and high-stakes matches. |

 | Club life | A friendly clubhouse/terrace area to foster community before and after matches. |